vtex-apps/breadcrumb/docs/README.md

 # Breadcrumb

-The VTEX BreadCrumb is a navigation scheme that shows a user's browsing history up to their current location in your store.
+The VTEX Breadcrumb is a navigation scheme that shows a user's browsing history up to their current location in your store.

 ![img2-breadcrumb](https://user-images.githubusercontent.com/52087100/69836587-a4237380-1228-11ea-89c8-0f34cea3a96f.png)